BTS Concert Film 'Arirang' Released in UK and Irish Cinemas Today

 Key Developments

-ScreenDaily confirmed that the concert film, distributed by Trafalgar, was scheduled for release in cinemas across the UK and Ireland on Saturday, 18 April 2026.
-The film captures BTS's World Tour 'Arirang' performances in Japan, giving fans an opportunity to experience the group's acclaimed live show on the big screen with cinema-quality sound and visuals.
+The concert film, distributed by Trafalgar Releasing, captures BTS's World Tour 'Arirang' performances in Japan, giving fans an opportunity to experience the group's acclaimed live show on the big screen with cinema-quality sound and visuals.
+The screenings broadcast performances from two major tour dates: Goyang, South Korea on 11 April 2026, and Tokyo, Japan on 18 April 2026.

 Why It Matters

-The release of the Arirang concert film is a significant event for BTS's substantial UK and Irish fanbase, providing an accessible way to experience the group's live performance for those who were unable to attend the original concerts in Japan.
-Event cinema releases of this kind also generate significant revenue for UK and Irish cinema operators, who have faced challenging trading conditions in recent years.
+The release of the Arirang concert film is a significant cultural moment for BTS's substantial UK and Irish fanbase, providing an accessible route into the group's live performance for those who were unable to attend the original concerts in Japan or South Korea.
+Event cinema releases of this kind also generate meaningful revenue for UK and Irish cinema operators, who have faced challenging trading conditions in recent years and rely on high-profile special events to drive footfall beyond the standard theatrical slate.

-The continued popularity of BTS in the UK and Ireland also reflects the broader globalisation of popular music and the growing influence of K-pop as a cultural force in Western markets.
+The continued popularity of BTS in the UK and Ireland reflects the broader globalisation of popular music and the growing influence of K-pop as a cultural force in Western markets.
+The group's ability to sustain and grow their fanbase across a four-year hiatus from major touring speaks to the extraordinary loyalty of ARMY and the enduring quality of their catalogue.
+For the event cinema sector, BTS releases represent a reliable commercial anchor that demonstrates the format's viability as a long-term complement to traditional film distribution.

 What's Next

-The film is expected to screen at venues across the UK and Ireland throughout the coming weeks.
-Fans are advised to check local cinema listings for screening times and ticket availability.
-Further details are available at ScreenDaily.
+The film is expected to screen at venues across the UK and Ireland throughout the coming weeks, with fans advised to check local cinema listings for screening times and ticket availability.
+Further details on the release and future BTS event cinema screenings are available via Trafalgar Releasing and Cineuropa, which tracks UK and Irish box office performance across the event cinema sector.